 18. Go foraging.
 Skip the farmers' market and go searching for food in the wild!
 Take the kids on one of Wildman Steve Brill's foraging tours where families can learn to look for edible foods right here in NYC!

-Community Gardens offers great spaces for kids to play freely.
+Community gardens around NYC often have green spaces where kids can play freely.
 Photo by Louise Finnell

 20. Get gardening.
 The expanded Discovery Garden at the Brooklyn Botanic Garden has loads of hands-on, free-with-admission activities for families.
-Tip: You can visit the BBG all day on Tuesdays and Saturday mornings between 10am and noon for FREE.
+Tip: You can visit the BBG on Friday mornings between 10am and noon for FREE.
 You can also get your hands dirty in your neighborhood community garden, or Queens kids can try the Queens Botanical Garden for gardening workshops and classes.
+Don’t miss your chance to tour the 50-acre forest at the New York Botanical Garden.

 21. Go surfing.
 Rockaway Beach in Queens is the sole shore in the five boroughs where it's is allowed, and only at designated locations.
 The area is exploding with surf shops and lessons for kids of all ages (we are partial to Boarders for gear and Locals Surf School and New York Surf School for lessons).